revaturelabs/assignforce_old/README.md

 The **master** branch is the copy of the application that's running on the production server

-The **development** branch is the copy of the application that's running on the production server
+The **development** branch is the copy of the application that's running on the development server

 When you'd like to work on a feature, make a feature branch, and create a Pull Request (a request to merge) to the development branch.